 Interestingly, the valley allows to throw the knife like a spear, just hold it there between index and middle finger with the thumb supporting the weight from below.
 Thrown properly, it will not turn but fly with the tip always facing the target.
-Not being designed for that spear style throw (in contrast to the Flying Knife), it is hard to get much power in it, so that it will only stick in soft wood.
+Not being designed for that spear style throw (in contrast to the Gyro Dart), it is hard to get much power in it, so that it will only stick in soft wood.

-The new design throws very nicely, only the tip is not made flat enough to penetrate the target easily.
+The new design throws very nicely, only the tip is not flat enough to penetrate the target easily.

 Kari Salonius wanted a throwing knife that is acceptable in historical reenactment groups, thus it looks very much like a mountain-man hunting knife.
 The handle consists on two leather-slabs glued to the steel, then additionally fixed with copper rivets.
 The rawhide was sewn on while wet.
 The edge has been quenched, so that the hard steel there can be sharpened for camping tasks, while the softer spine will prevent the knife from braking at impact on the target.